- Location: Aberdeen, MD

 Former Oriole Don Buford took over as the IronBirds skipper in 2004, but the team fell back below .500.
 Attendance remained second-best at 228,925.
 Despite the disappointing seasons, third baseman Rob Marconi hit .325/.406/.491 while showing impressive defensive skills, and closer David Haehnel went 3-1 with a 1.21 ERA and 16 saves as the team's first league All-Star, tying for the league lead in saves as well.

-The next season, Andy Etchebarren became manager of the team, and despite more struggles on the field - a franchise-worst 27-48 - they drew 239,748 fans - second, as usual, to the Brooklyn Cyclones).
+The next season, the former manager of the Birds' then farm-mate Bluefield Orioles of the Appalachian League, Andy Etchebarren, became manager of the IronBirds.
+Despite more struggles on the field - a club-worst 27-48 - they drew 239,748 fans - second, as usual, to the Brooklyn Cyclones).
 Outscored 356-296, they had the weakest offense in the league.
-First baseman Mark Fleisher, the team MVP, hit .277/.356/.420 with 7 homers and 32 RBIs, and outfielder Nolan Reimold (.294/.392/.550) hit a club record 9 home runs.
+First baseman Mark Fleisher, the team MVP, hit .277/.356/.420 with seven homers and 32 RBIs, and outfielder Nolan Reimold (.294/.392/.550) hit a club record nine home runs.
 Reimold was named the league's top prospect by Baseball America.
-Radhames Liz anchored the pitching staff with 5 wins, a 1.77 ERA, and 82 strikeouts, and closer Blake Owen (1-2) posted a 1.57 ERA and notched 8 saves before a mid-season promotion.
+Radhames Liz anchored the pitching staff with 5 wins, a 1.77 ERA, and 82 strikeouts, and closer Blake Owen (1-2) posted a 1.57 ERA and notched eight saves before a mid-season promotion.